 Think about what your pillow looks like when it is folded or moved in other shapes.
 Does it come back to its original form?
 It should and if it doesn’t bring the life back into itself, it is not giving your head, neck, or back the support that it needs.

-A standard thinking of how often you should be replacing your pillows is every one to two years.
+A standard thinking of Trusted SourceHow Often Should You Replace Your Pillows - Amerisleep Pillows don’t last a lifetime, so how often should you replace your pillows?
+That really depends.
+Our post offers tips for maintaining and replacing pillows. amerisleep.com is every one to two years.
 This is not an encompassed amount of time for every pillow.
 For example, if you have severe allergies, you don’t want the same pillow for more than a year, possibly sooner than that.
 This is because the allergens would affect you different than someone who is unbothered by them.
 Here are some examples of which pillows need to be thrown out when:

 So, now that you are ready to toss those old pillows out, what are you supposed to with the old pillows?
 Don’t donate them to a thrift shop for someone else to use.
 You don’t want someone else to have to lay on your germs, do you?
 There are better options that can be beneficial for you around the house.